iravelmakina/java-client/README.md

 │── .gitignore                 # Git ignore file for excluding unnecessary files │── .gitattributes             # Git attributes file │── README.md                  # Documentation (this file)
 ```

 ## Protocol Description

-For details on the protocol and how to implement it on the server side, refer to the [Client-Server C++ Repository](https://github.com/iravelmakina/client-server).
+For details on the protocol and how to implement it on the server side, refer to the [Client-Server C++ v1](https://github.com/iravelmakina/client-server/tree/version-1).
+This client is specifically designed for **v1** of the server.

+---

-# License
+## License

 This project is open-source under the **MIT License**.